Bungeetaco/rattlesnakeos-patches/README.md

 ## opengapps
 Note that building opengapps with Rattlesnake OS will require a larger EC2 volume size.
 By default it's set to 200 GB, but can be increased by editing the value of the `VolumeSize` key in `templates/lambda_template.go`.
 300 worked for me.

 As well, opengapps' aosp_build requires `zlib`.
-I created a script to install it, available at https://github.com/corrmaan/rattlesnakeos-scripts.
+Script to install it is available at https://github.com/corrmaan/rattlesnakeos-scripts.

-I have only tested this on my Pixel 2 (walleye), hence the specific patch for this device.
-PRs are welcome for other supported devices and/or a more generic patch.

 Remember to add the following to your `~/.rattlesnakeos.toml` config file, following the instructions for the OpenGApps AOSP based build system (https://github.com/opengapps/aosp_build):